 The issue most relevant to this discussion is what we might call emotive strategy: leaders choose what to do based almost entirely on what feels good in the moment.
 Elon Musk is an excellent example of what happens when this is taken to extremes: you end up buying Twitter, making yourself a laughing stock in front of the world and then sliding inexorably towards being a fascist.
 Unfortunately, it's not always that obvious.

 Return to Office mandates are an excellent example of a more common emotive strategy.
-Evidence on productivity with regards to working remotely is mixed: I actually suspect this is because most office workers aren't productive at all, and certainly aren't productive in ways which are easier to track.
+Evidence on productivity with regards to working remotely is mixed: I actually suspect this is because most office workers aren't productive at all, and certainly aren't productive in ways which are easy to track.
 Still, remote work promises significant real savings on office space, electricity and suchlike, and it does seem to make workers happier on the whole.
 There are some companies where working in person is genuinely a lot more productive for everyone, but those companies tend not to have to force a return, and on the whole, your average company is probably better off going fully remote: if you aren't going to get a huge amount of revenue out of your workers either way, you may as well reduce costs as much as you can.
 But here's the thing: remote work doesn't feel good for leaders.
 A lot of leaders get an almost euphoric rush from seeing and being able to control the people working for them, and being able to interrupt and micromanage your workers really helps with the terrible anxiety of not knowing whether your workers will be able to deliver what you expect them too.
 In short, there are a lot of emotional reasons that leaders prefer in-office work, and given how your average company is structured, nothing's there to stop them from making that call, even if it's stupid.

 So, how does this tie into the earlier discussion about bullshit?
 An awful lot of bullshit is constructed to make people feel certain emotions, as opposed to trying to communicate directly.
 These can be positive, working on pride and self-importance, or negative, engaging fear and the dread of missing out.
 Bullshit, as much as it might be useless as communication, is brilliant for creating emotional state.
 It's also difficult to catch if you haven't been trained for it - catching how communication is making you feel requires some training in both mindfulness and media literacy, and a lot of experience in one or the other of those.
 In the absence of a more objective strategic plan to compare against, the emotive strategist is thus supremely vulnerable to bullshit.
 This also neatly explains the persistence question: people usually learn by comparing the results they get to their desired objectives, and importantly, to their strategic plan.
 With no such plan in place, the plan can't be updated (failure to update strategy as conditions change is, by-the-by, another major strategic sin).
 This means that even when bullshit is caught and called out, it's usually simply replaced with more bullshit, and you wind up with the "Azure-Snowflake-Databricks-Redshift" loop.